sopier/djangobook-Updated-to-1.8/third-edition/chapter_05.rst

   this sense, you can think of it as a beefed up, relational version of a spreadsheet.

-One final point we want to make clear is: the admin site is not a be-all and end-all.
-It's not intended to be a
-*public* interface to data, nor is it intended to allow for sophisticated sorting and searching of your data.
+The admin site is *not*, however, a be-all and end-all.
+It's not intended to be a *public* interface to data, nor is it intended to allow for sophisticated sorting and searching of your data.
 As we said early in this chapter, it's for trusted site administrators.
 Keeping this sweet spot in mind is the key to effective admin-site usage.